Academic Program Guide

 Animation Studio (A285X) Prerequisite: Animation Moving Image 1 & 2 Grade: 11-12

-This is a studio-based class for students wishing to hone particular areas of their animation skills through independent and group projects.
+This is a studio-based course for students wishing to hone particular areas of their animation skills through independent and group projects.
 Students are encouraged to actively participate in curriculum choices to further individual art skills and interests.
 Students research and discuss contemporary animation artists and work both independently and in groups to showcase and grow their craft.
 Students learn through production-based assignments, presenting work to an audience and receiving feedback from peers, the teacher and self-reflection.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Ceramics & Sculpture

-Ceramics 1 (F321X) Prerequisite: None Grade: 7-12
+Ceramics 1 (F321X) Prerequisite: None Grade: 9-12

-As an introductory class, students learn the basics of working with clay.
-The focus will be on the three main hand building techniques: pinch, coil and slab construction.
-Students create projects that are sculptural and functional and learn about various glaze applications.
+This course is designed for the high school student who wants to explore working with clay.
+Students may have some experience or not, as projects are aimed toward building and improving skills.
+The focus begins with hand building techniques; and throwing on the wheel is introduced later in this course.
+Students make projects that are functional (pots, bowls, etc.) and take on making sculptural projects as well.
+As the course continues, students learn about various glazing methods.
 We discuss ceramics from history and other cultures as they relate to projects.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

-Ceramics 2 (F322X) Prerequisite: Ceramics 1 & Teacher Approval Grade: 9-12
+Ceramics 2 (F322X) Prerequisite: Ceramics 1 Grade: 10-12

-Ceramics Studio (350X) Prerequisites: Ceramics 1 & 2, Sculpture & teacher Approval Grade: 11-12
+Ceramics Studio (350X) Prerequisites: Ceramics 2 (twice) Grade: 12

-Sculpture (F340) Prerequisite: 2D3D Art Grade: 8-12
+Sculpture (F340) Prerequisite: None Grade: 9-12

-In this class, student explore their creative ideas as they work the three-dimensional form.
-Over the semester students learn a range of sculpture methods and work with a variety of materials; such as papier mache, wire, plaster, cardboard and clay.
-As an introductory level class, the emphasis is on technical skills and craftsmanship.
+In this course, students explore their creative ideas as they work the three-dimensional form.
+Over the semester students learn a range of sculpture methods and work with a variety of materials; such as papier-mâché, wire, plaster, cardboard and clay.
+As an introductory level course, the emphasis is on technical skills and craftsmanship.
 We discuss sculptors from the past through the present, particularly as they relate to the materials and methods we are using.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

-Sculpture 2 (F341) Prerequisite: Sculpture Grade: 9-12
+Sculpture 2 (F341) Prerequisite: Sculpture Grade: 10-12

-This class is designed for high school students who have taken Sculpture and want to continue to work with the three-dimensional form.
+This course is designed for high school students who have taken Sculpture and want to continue to work with the three-dimensional form.
 Students improve skills and learn new sculpture techniques.
 Students work on more complex projects and learn methods for working with plaster, fabric and assemblage.
 Contemporary sculptors are introduced and the role of sculpture in today's world is discussed.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

-Sculpture Studio (F342X) Prerequisites: Sculpture 1 & 2 Grade: 11 & 12
+Sculpture Studio (F342X) Prerequisites: Sculpture 2 Grade: 12

 Dance